Jobs and Volunteering

 - Assisting solicitors in the preparation of educational materials for the community.

-- need to have, or be in the process of completing, a law degree.
+- need to have, or be in the process of completing, a law degree; and

-- must also have studied planning and/or environmental law.
-This means having studied a law subject which covers the fundamental principles and concepts of Australian domestic environmental law, preferably with a focus on NSW.
+- must have studied planning and/or environmental law.
+This means having studied a law subject that covers the fundamental principles and concepts of Australian domestic environmental law, preferably with a focus on NSW.

 EDO NSW is able to supervise practical legal training (PLT) students.
-PLT students need to commit to working at least three days per week for at least 3 months.
+PLT students need to commit to working at least three days per week for at least three months.
 Priority is given to those who have previously volunteered with us.
+Please note that all prospective PLT volunteers are required to undertake a trial period before EDO NSW is able to commit to offering PLT supervision.

 Volunteers with scientific expertise can support us in two ways, either in the office or via our Expert Register.